swcarpentry/matlab-novice-inflammation/episodes/05-func.md

 if they are passed as arguments --- i.e. a function has its own separate workspace.

-Now that we've seen how to turn Fahrenheit to Kelvin, it's easy to turn Kelvin to Celsius.
+Now that we've seen how to convert Fahrenheit to Kelvin, it's easy to convert Kelvin to Celsius.

 ~~~